 Keynote speaker Ryan Avery, the youngest Toastmasters International World Champion of Public Speaking, is returning by popular demand to open the inaugural STN EXPO Indianapolis conference.
-His riveting keynote address is on June 9.
+His exciting keynote address is scheduled for June 9, 2019.

 - Related: Another Great Speaker at TSD, Heather Hirsch